hoylemd/pretty-pictures/README.md

 # Pretty-pictures

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a pretty simple app to view the top 100 pretty pictures on 500px.
+The rest of this README is mostly the default ember app readme.
+It will be updated as it falls out of truthiness.

 ## Prerequisites